-- obligations of the United States and of its agencies and instrumentalities, including obligations subject to repurchase agreements, if delivery of these obligations subject to repurchase agreements is taken either directly or through an authorized custodian. - obligations and contracts for future deliver or purchase of obligations backed by the full faith and credit of the United States or a United State Government agency. - o obligations of any corporation of the United States Government. - o commercial paper rated in the highest category by a nationally recognized rating agency. - certificates of deposit issued by, or other interest-bearing accounts of any bank or savings and loan institution insured by the Federal Deposit Insurance Corporation or similar entity, or which are collateralized, to the extent uninsured by any obligations permitted by KRS 41.240(4). - uncollateralized certificates of deposit issued by any bank or savings and loan institution rated in one of the three highest categories by a nationally recognized rating agency. - bankers' acceptances for banks rated in one of the three highest categories by a nationally recognized rating agency. - bonds or certificates of indebtedness of the Commonwealth of Kentucky and of its agencies an instrumentalities. - securities issued by a state or local government, or any instrumentality of an agency thereof in the United States, and rated in one of the three highest categories by a nationally recognized rating agency shares of mutual funds (the mutual fund shall be an open and diversified investment company registered under the Federal Investment Company Act of 1940, as amended; the management company of the investment company shall have been in operation for at least five years; and all securities in the mutual funds shall be eligible investments pursuant to the above).
+- obligations of the United States and of its agencies and instrumentalities, including obligations subject to repurchase agreements, if delivery of these obligations subject to repurchase agreements is taken either directly or through an authorized custodian. - obligations and contracts for future deliver or purchase of obligations backed by the full faith and credit of the United States or a United State Government agency. - obligations of any corporation of the United States Government. - o commercial paper rated in the highest category by a nationally recognized rating agency. - certificates of deposit issued by, or other interest-bearing accounts of any bank or savings and loan institution insured by the Federal Deposit Insurance Corporation or similar entity, or which are collateralized, to the extent uninsured by any obligations permitted by KRS 41.240(4). - uncollateralized certificates of deposit issued by any bank or savings and loan institution rated in one of the three highest categories by a nationally recognized rating agency. - bankers' acceptances for banks rated in one of the three highest categories by a nationally recognized rating agency. - bonds or certificates of indebtedness of the Commonwealth of Kentucky and of its agencies an instrumentalities.